Frýdlant nad Ostravicí

 Frýdlant nad Ostravicí (/cs/; Friedland (an der Ostrawitza)) is a town in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 9,800 inhabitants.
+The town is located on the Ostravice River, on the border between the Moravian-Silesian Foothills and Moravian-Silesian Beskids.

+Frýdlant nad Ostravicí was founded in the second half of the 14th century and became a town in 1948.
+The most important historical landmark is the Church of Saint Bartholomew from the 17th century.

 Administrative division

 Frýdlant nad Ostravicí consists of three municipal parts (in brackets population according to the 2021 census):